MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 By default, [Microsoft Defender Antivirus](/stay-protected-with-windows-security-2ae0363d-0ada-c064-8b56-6a39afb6a963) (MDAV), an AMSI-capable solution, is automatically enabled and installed on endpoints and devices that are running Windows 10, Windows Server 2016, and later.
 If you haven’t installed an antivirus/anti-malware application, SharePoint Server AMSI integration will work with MDAV.
 If you install and enable another antivirus/anti-malware application, MDAV will automatically turn off.
 If you uninstall the other app, MDAV will automatically turn back on, and the SharePoint Server integration will work with MDAV.

-Following are the specific benefits when using MDAV on SharePoint Server:
+The benefits of using MDAV on SharePoint Server include:
 - MDAV fetches signatures that match malicious content.
 If Microsoft learns about an exploit that can be blocked, a new MDAV signature can be deployed to block the exploit from affecting SharePoint.
 - Using existing technology to add signatures for the malicious content
 - Using the expertise of Microsoft's malware research team for adding signatures